Who we are

 2008 • LLM (Columbia Law School)

-2007 • Second State Exam in Law (Munich Higher Regional Court)
+2007 • Second State Exam (Munich Higher Regional Court)

-2004 • First State Exam in Law (LMU Munich, German National Merit Foundation)
+2004 • First State Exam (LMU Munich, German National Merit Foundation)

 Recent speaking engagements